security-force-monitor/research-handbook/source/trainings-specific.rst

 The table below is a draft summarising the following dimensions of a proposed Training claim type:

  - Attribute label: a human readable label for the attribute
- - Attribute name: a unique machine-readable name for the attribute, used during data capture
  - Status: whether the attribute is optional or required in a claim
- - Data type: the sort of data that can be entered into the field
+ - Data type: the sort of data that can be entered into the attribute
- - Conformed name: a standardized name that simplifies attribute use in SFM databases
+ - Key name: a standardized name that simplifies attribute use in SFM databases

 .. csv-table::
    :file: _static/cluster-training.csv